codeslp/ml_funcs/README.md

 Image Feature Extraction:

 Convolution operations are fundamental to Convolutional Neural Networks (CNNs).
 Before feeding an image into a CNN, it might be preprocessed using various kernels to extract features like edges, textures, and corners.
-For instance, you might use a Sobel filter to detect edges in an image.
+For instance, you might use a Sobel filter (used in edge detection to detect brightness changes) to detect edges in an image.

 ```python